centreon/centreon-documentation/en/graph-views/procedures.md

 ![image](assets/graph-views/map4-services.png)

+> You may also just check the access to the following URL that tells that the server is Up or not
+>
+> - If your server is running in http mode: http://<IP_SERVER\_MAP>:8080/centreon-studio/api/beta/actuator/health.
+> - If your server is running in HTTPS mode: https://<IP_SERVER_MAP>:8443/centreon-studio/api/beta/actuator/health.

 ## Migrating your Centreon MAP server

 This section explains how to move Centreon MAP server over to another server.